polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 This guide helps you deploy Magic unto a VPS or a private server.
 The guide has been tested with Ubuntu 20.04 (LTS) x64, but _might_ work with other Debian based distributions.
 You will need a VPS instance somewhere, which you can buy at for instance [DigitalOcean](https://www.digitalocean.com/).
-You will also need to point _two_ DNS A records to your server's IP address.
+You will also need a domain and point _two_ DNS A records to your server's IP address.
 Typically these would resemble the following.

 * __api.yourdomain.com__ - The Magic backend
 * __magic.yourdomain.com__ - The Magic frontend/dashboard